Pre-existing disease in pregnancy

+Cardiovascular problems

 Chronic hypertension

 Chronic hypertension in pregnancy can lead to increased complications for both the mother and fetus.
 Maternal complications include superimposed pre-eclampsia and caesarean delivery.
 Fetal complications include preterm delivery, low birth weight, and death.
 Increasing rates of obesity and metabolic syndrome play a key role in the increased prevalence of chronic hypertension and associated complications.
 Women who have chronic hypertension before their pregnancy are at increased risk of complications such as premature birth, low birthweight or stillbirth.
 Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.
 Monitoring pregnant women's blood pressure can help prevent both complications and future cardiovascular diseases.
 While high blood pressure treatment has been shown to decrease the incidence of severe hypertension during pregnancy, there was no significant difference in pregnancy complications (for example, superimposed pre-eclampsia, stillbrith/neonatal death, small for gestational age).